OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

 ## Import A source File
 * ***Note:*** When importing a source file, you just import the **SOURCE/TARGET DEFINITION** Not the real connection.
-* The real connection it's configured whithin the Informatica Workflow Designer.
+* The real connection it's configured within the Informatica Workflow Designer.
 See the section: **Add a New Database Connection**
 * Informatica power center can import files from:
     * Database: Microsoft SQL Server, Oracle, SAP HANA, Sybase, Teradata etc.
     * File: flat files